stackbit-projects/famous-apple-0850e/src/pages/index.md

     padding_bottom: large
     background_color: none
     subtitle: >-
-      We are bringing together the power of community and digital tech to spark Green Revolution 2.0.
+      We are bringing together the power of digital tech to help farmers help themselves, because we believe that Self-Reliant India starts with Self-Reliant Farmers
   - type: grid_section
     title: Our Value Chain
     align: center